keysight-eggplant/eggplant-azure-devops/README.md

 3. Eggplant Runner supports these OS: Linux, Windows, MacOS.

-4. In order to reference our template `run-test-config.yml` script directly, you need to create a GitHub Service Connection.<br />
+4. In order to reference our template `run-test-config.yml` script, you need to create a GitHub Service Connection.<br />
 In Azure DevOps page: `Project settings > Pipelines > Service connections > New service connection > GitHub`.<br />
 Then, populate `resources: repositories: endpoint` with the newly created `Service connection name`.